sigmasin/OriDERandomizer/README.txt

 Alt+T or Alt+P:     Replay last pickup message
 Alt+R:              Teleport Ori to the start of the game
-                    Warning: using this in misty or locked rooms can potentially softlock Alr+L:              Reload the seed file (use to change seeds without restarting the game) Alt+C:              Toggle Chaos Mode
+                    Warning: using this in misty or locked rooms can potentially softlock Alt+L:              Reload the seed file (use to change seeds without restarting the game) Alt+C:              Toggle Chaos Mode
 Alt+V:              Within Chaos Mode, toggle messages Alt+F:              Within Chaos Mode, force an effect to spawn